taka-rl/RL_APS/README.md

 ## parameter settings
 You can modify the maximum velocity, steps, acceleration, steering angle, car size, parking size and so on related to the simulation in parameters.py script.

+If "training_mode" is "on" in main.py or training.py, the following initial position setting is exeuted by init_state.py.
+If not, it is executed by parking_env.py.
+Parking lot position, Car position, Car's heading angle

 ## Training
 In the training.py, you can choose the parking type and action space type.
 It is recommneded to set "no_render" as "render_mode" for the training in terms of efficiency and speed.